Last Updated on September 24, 2022

 This means that even if you’re buying a pre-workout labeled as less than 200 milligrams of caffeine, it could have significantly more (or less) caffeine than you think.

-Creatine, an amino acid, is often included in pre-workout supplements in hopes of improving power and strength, particularly for short muscle contractions – think sprinting and weight lifting (source: Journal of Sports Science and Medicine).
+Creatine, an amino acid, is often included in pre-workout supplements in hopes of improving power and body strength, particularly for short muscle contractions – think sprinting and weight lifting (source: Journal of Sports Science and Medicine).

 Creatine is safe for most healthy adults and has even been given to premature infants in the hospital without adverse side effects – for non-exercise-related purposes, of course!